anderkve/FYS3150/book/writing_reports/checklist.md

 - **Consistent mathematical notation:** Make sure the mathematical notation is consistent.
 For instance, check that all vector quantities are typeset like `\mathbf{x}` or `\vec{x}`.

-- **Explain all mathematical symbols:** The first time a new symbol appears in an equation the surrounding text should specify what it means.
+- **Explain all mathematical symbols:** The first time a new symbol appears in an equation, the surrounding text should specify what it means.

 - **Text in math mode:** Regular words that appear in mathematical expressions (i.e. in math mode in LaTeX) should be typeset with `\text{}`. *Correct:* `y_{\text{analytical}}`. *Wrong:* `y_{analytical}`